dx2102/gpu-platform-py/README.md

 ## What is this?
 This is a simple web project to help manage GPU machines using Docker.
 It is like a simple web version of Docker Desktop.

+## What is Docker?

+Docker is like a weaker and more lightweight version of a virtual machine.

+You can start multiple Docker containers on the same machine.
+Each container will behave like an isolated operating system.

+Docker is more lightweight than virutal machine in that all containers share the same kernel of the host operating system.
+A lot of mechanisms are achieved using renaming rather than simulating.
+Therefore Docker starts faster and uses less resources than virtual machines.

+Besides merely creating containers, you can manage images, volumes, and networks of containers.
+Docker Hub is a cloud repository to store images.
+You can also orchestrate containers on different machines using Docker Compose or Kubernetes to achieve things like auto-scaling, auto-recovery, load balancing, etc.

-## Components
+## Project components

 Frontend code is in the `gpu-platform-vue` repo.
 The frontend uses Vue, Naive UI, and Tailwind CSS.
-The backend uses FastAPI and Docker SDK for Python.
+The backend uses FastAPI and Docker Python SDK.

 This is a very simple project, but it demonstrates basic configuration for FastAPI and Vue, as well as JWT authentication.